Skip to content

 • Warnings about unsupported actions.

-• Notifications about completed analysis tasks.
+• Notifications about completed analysis tasks, export file paths, and import results.

 • Hints and instructions based on the current context.